majoli/git-version-control-sample-solution/ebook/en/content/021-how-to-send-emails-with-bash.md

 ## Conclusion

-SMTP is a great and reliable way to implement SMTP email functionality directly in bash scripts.
+SSMTP is a great and reliable way to implement SMTP email functionality directly in bash scripts.

 For more information about SSMTP I would recommend checking the official documentation [here](https://wiki.archlinux.org/index.php/SSMTP).

->{otice} This content was initially posted on the [DigitalOcean community forum](https://www.digitalocean.com/community/questions/how-to-send-emails-from-a-bash-script-using-ssmtp).
+>{notice} This content was initially posted on the [DigitalOcean community forum](https://www.digitalocean.com/community/questions/how-to-send-emails-from-a-bash-script-using-ssmtp).